-The cheapest fridges will simply keep your food cold, which is all most people are looking for.
-However, more expensive models offer modern integrated designs, special features, the reputation of a well-known brand and high energy efficiency ratings.
+The cheapest fridges will keep your food cold, which is all most people require.
+However, more expensive models offer modern designs, special features, the trusted reputation of a well-known brand, and high energy efficiency ratings.

-It’s possible to buy a larder fridge for £100 to £150.
+You can buy a bare-bones larder fridge for between £100 and £150.
 These models will be fairly basic, but you should still be able to find brands you recognise.

-Features will be quite similar on these models, with salad crispers, A+ energy ratings and auto defrost features being pretty standard.
+Features will be quite similar on these models, with salad crispers and A+ energy ratings being pretty standard.
 Capacities will be on the low side, but that’s not necessarily a bad thing for small households.
 Some features might be lacking, such as dynamic cooling and door open alarms.

 You’re also likely to find yourself limited to freestanding undercounter designs.
 Tall and integrated models tend to be a little more expensive.

-Budgeting a mid-range of £150 to £350 gives you a much wider choice of fridges, with freestanding and built-in versions of both undercounter and tall models.
-There’s a bigger range of features on offer too, including holiday modes, ice boxes, larger capacities and higher energy efficiency ratings.
+Budgeting a mid-range of £150 up to £400 gives you a much wider choice of fridges, with freestanding and built-in versions of both undercounter and tall models.
+There’s a bigger range of features on offer too, including auto defrost, special modes, ice boxes, larger capacities, and higher energy efficiency ratings.

 The details vary, so compare models to make sure you get every feature you need.

-Since you’ll probably have your fridge for 10 years or more, you may find yourself happy to invest more than £350.
-At this price you can expect top brands with more features and modes, huge capacities and cleverly organised storage.
+Since you’ll probably have your fridge for ten years or more, you may find yourself happy to invest more than £350.
+At this price, you can expect top brands with more features and modes, huge capacities and cleverly organised storage.

-For £800 you’ll be able to treat yourself to a sleek stainless steel tall fridge, complete with a water dispenser in the door.
-Around the £1000 mark, you’ll find brightly coloured retro designs which really make a statement.
+At £800 and over, you’ll be able to treat yourself to a sleek stainless-steel tall fridge, complete with a water dispenser in the door, as well as brightly coloured retro designs which make a statement.

 When budgeting, remember that it’s not just the purchase of the fridge you’ll need to take into account.

-What might seem like a great deal can become less attractive once you’ve factored in the extras.
+What might seem like a great deal at the time can become less attractive once you factor in the extras.
 Here’s what to look out for:

 Most retailers charge for delivery and disposal of your old appliance.
 This varies between suppliers, so add these on to the fridge cost to get an overall price.